julyfun/how-to/GitHub/kex-exchange-identification-connection-closed-by-remote-host.md

   Port 443
 ```

+> verified on 24/5/28, for a new user on Ubuntu, adding this content to `config` is useful.

 ## Post test

 - reopen clash for windows: still ok to ssh
 - git clone: ok
 - git pull and push: ok